conner-mcnicholas/Pickleball_Timeout_Analysis/README.md

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/output_27_0.png?raw=true)<br>
 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/output_28_0.png?raw=true)<br>

-Effect on a serving opponents ability to maintain unbroken point scoring streaks (note that a streak of 0 in the far left columns essentially captures the general likelihood of a serving team winning any single rally.
-In that sense it reflects the disadvantage of being server, considering the rate is below 50%, and an even contest would be 50/50 for each side.):<br>
+Effect of timeouts on unbroken point scoring streaks, i.e. consecutive rallies won by serving team. (note that a streak of 0 in the far left columns essentially reflects the disadvantage of being server, as the percentage of 0-length serving win streaks is indeed the percent of all rallies won by serving team, and it is below the 50% for a fair contest.<br>

 ![alt text](https://github.com/conner-mcnicholas/pickleball_analysis/blob/main/imgs/5_14_2024/output_21_1.png?raw=true)<br>